Is it really worthwhile having a hot water tap instead of just using a kettle?

 Second, what kind of safety switch or mechanism does the unit have?
 As boiling water can cause serious burns – especially with children or elderly people with thinner skin – it’s absolutely essential that you use a hot water tap that has specific safety features that prevent use by children.
 These safety features might include a childproof double push and turn switch, a push and twist operation, or a child lock or clip.

-Brands we love
+Hot Water Tap Brands that we love

-At Regency Plumbing we know and trust both the InSinkErator range and the Rheem range of hot water taps for kitchens.
+At Regency Plumbing we know and trust both the InSinkErator hot water tap range and the Rheem range of hot water taps for kitchens.
 We can install a hot water tap in a new build, a kitchen renovation, or and office fit-out – or we can retro-fit it to your existing space.